 Before you begin to create you own baffles for your engine it really pays to go around and look at other similar aircraft engine installations.
 This may take some time but will give you ideas on how to do it, and while your at it: make lots of photo's for reference later on.

-You will need enough thin aluminum sheet: 5052-H34 or 6061-T1 will do just fine as 2024-T3 cracks too easily, a set of aviation cutters (left, straight and right), a drill with rotary file for the larger holes, a set of files, cleckos and rivets, some pencils (sharpie in different colors) and a bucket full of patience.
+You will need enough thin aluminum sheet: 5052-H34 or 6061-T1 will do just fine as 2024-T3 cracks too easily, a set of aviation cutters (left, straight and right types), a drill with rotary file for the larger holes, a set of files, cleckos and rivets, some pencils (sharpie in different colors) and a bucket full of patience.

-Create your templates with paper of cardboard, properly identified of course, so that when the time comes to lay them out you can get the most out of the sheet of metal you have without wasting too much material.
+Create your templates with paper or cardboard, properly identified of course, so that when the time comes to lay them out you can get the most out of the sheet of metal you have without wasting too much material.

 You will need to use a vise and bending blocks to precisely form each and every bend, make sure to use a large bend radius or else you may risk a crack later on.
 At each intersection of the bend drill a stress relief hole.

-Overlap each baffle with the incoming air-flow, so that the air enters the pressure chamber streamlined and not turbulent.
+Overlap each baffle with the incoming airflow, so that the air enters the pressure chamber streamlined and not turbulent.
 This helps in proper cooling of all cylinders.
 When riveting baffles segments make sure to think ahead, so that when ever you need to remove a segment it is not permanently attached to some other baffle leaving you to remove more than is really needed.

 When all segments are installed you need to trim the top of the baffles so that it follows the inside of the top cowling with room to spare to install the baffle seals.
 This will take a lot of time where you will remove and install the cowling several times, seemingly without end.